CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Linux.md

 	# Install a JDK/JRE
 	sudo apt-get install default-jdk

-	# Ensure Java is installed at the proper version level (or higher)
+	# Ensure Java is installed at the proper version level
 	java -version

-Ensure that the Java version is displayed as `1.8.0_111` (or higher)
+Ensure that the Java version displayed starts with 1.8.***

 ### Application Server ###
 Install Apache Tomcat 8 by following [this article](https://www.digitalocean.com/community/tutorials/how-to-install-apache-tomcat-8-on-ubuntu-16-04), through the end of Step 6.